robsann/robsann/README.md

 # Hi, I'm Robson

 I have extensive programming experience and a keen interest in cybersecurity, with a focus on security operations and data flow automation.
-I leverage my GitHub account to curate homelabs to simulate various security operations scenarios and test tools used in the Security Operations Center (SOC).
+I leverage my GitHub account to curate homelabs to simulate various security operations scenarios and test tools used in Security Operations Centers (SOCs).
 Additionally, whenever possible, I try to create some small snippets of content covering topics in systems administration, network administration, and cybersecurity.
 My certificates can be found [here](https://github.com/robsann/robsann/blob/main/docs/certificates.md).

 I leverage my GitHub account to curate homelabs that simulate a wide range of security operations scenarios.
 These homelabs serve as a testing ground for various SOC tools.